AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

 https://developer.apple.com/ios/universal-links/

+Universal Links also work on Android devices, but the setup on your website as well as the device is a little different.

 ## Setting Up Universal Links

 Setting up universal links has been made easier in recent years, but still has two main steps:

-1. Setting up on your server
+1. Setting Up the Website
-2. Setting up on your app
+2. Setting Up the App

 Let's start with the website side, to get that over with.